 With no job, no family and the only family he has left shipping to war, how will Sam survive?

 As an extension to that I asked the question “what if I could sell my time for money?”
-It’s an interesting question, and makes you wonder what it would be worth to you.
+It’s an interesting question (one I’m sure countless people have puzzled over before), and makes you wonder what it would be worth to you.
 How much would you sell a year of your life for?
 A month?
 A day?
 But we already have that answer, all of us do.
 Because, after all, that’s what we do when we go to work, right?
 If you get paid £8 an hour, you’ve sold that hour for £8 and odds are there’s an exec up the ladder who, from your hour, made £80, £800 or even £8,000!

-The novella runs as two stories in parallel: Sam’s story as an adult where we follow the time around his father’s death and the subsequent events, including his relationship with Olivia, his only and closest friend who works as a journalist.
+The story runs as two stories in parallel: Sam’s story as an adult where we follow the time around his father’s death and the subsequent events, including his relationship with Olivia Kumar, his only and closest friend who works as a journalist.
 Alongside this narrative is Colin’s, a time-jumping look into his childhood and, by extension, Sam’s.
-With this I want to drive home ideas about, as you might have guessed, prejudice, family and relationships (although you can totally overlook the subtext and read a nice, albeit heavy, story about two brothers!)
+With this I want to drive home ideas about, as you might have guessed, prejudice, family, and relationships (although you can totally overlook the subtext and read a nice, albeit heavy, story about two brothers!)

-For more on writing and to receive updates as and when they happen, follow my blog which will be updated with a post every Monday (and perhaps special ones in between if you’re lucky…) And if you have any suggestions for topics, would like to give feedback, or just want to say hi, get in touch — I’d love to hear from you!
+For more on writing and to receive updates as and when they happen, follow my blog.
+And if you have any suggestions for topics, would like to give feedback, or just want to say hi, get in touch — I’d love to hear from you!